 Swan’s Island is about six miles off shore from Mt.
 Desert Island and Acadia National Park.
 The island is accessible by Maine State Ferry Service.
 If you plan to come by car, it is highly advisable to have a ferry reservation for the trip out and the trip back.
 Reservations can be made up to 30 days in advance.
 It is about 3.5 miles by road from the ferry landing to the lighthouse.
 Boat moorings are available in Burnt Coat Harbor.
 Learn more about visiting Swan’s Island.

 The light station is located in a 20 acre town park (“Lighthouse Park”), with almost two miles of trails, spectacular ocean views and access to two beaches.
 The light station buildings are at the tip of this steep and rocky peninsula.
 When walking the trails and visiting the light station, please exercise caution at all times, and stay away from cliff edges.
 Learn more about things to do on Swan’s Island.

 The Restoration Project

 Restoration of the Burnt Coat Harbor Light station began in earnest in 2000.
-The first priority was the keeper’s house, which required extensive structural repair.
-Now some downstairs rooms in the keeper's house are ready for use, but there is still much to be done.
+The first priority was the keeper's house, which has been meticulously restored upstairs and down.
+Now the focus is on restoration of the light tower -- there is still much to be done.
 Restoration is under the guidance of the Maine Historic Preservation Office, and is made possible by gifts, grants, volunteers and lots of hard work!
 Learn more about the restoration.